colin-stubbs/observium-oxidized/README.md

 # TODO

+1. Move some of the code that communications with Oxidized API into helper functions within includes/functions.inc.php alongside get_rancid_filename()
 1. Improve Observium API endpoint for Oxidized so it can filter for the actual devices we want it to collect config for. e.g. using names, model/device types etc.

 # EOF